One of the benefits of CADMIM membership is access to world-class state-of-the-art facilities.

 University of California, Irvine:

 The University of California, Irvine is home of the Integrated Nanosystems Research Facility (INRF) and Bio-Organic Nanofabrication (BiON) facility, a contiguous 12,600 sq. ft. of shared lab and cleanroom space for semiconductor, metal and polymer prototyping, including hot embossing, surface coating, and organic/biological materials, located in the Engineering Gateway and California Institute of Telecommunications and Information Technology (Cal-IT2) buildings.
-BiON in particular is dedicated to research and development of micro-nano devices using biological and organic materials, houses 2 AFMs and thin film metrology instruments and is home to the Zeiss center for nanotechnology and biotechnology research including 3 state-of-the-art Zeiss scanning electron microscopes and a microfluidic probe station.
+BiON in particular is dedicated to research and development of micro-nano devices using biological and organic materials.
+The Irvine Materials Research Institute (IMRI) at UCI in an interdisciplinary facility that houses state-of-the-art microscopy and instruments for surface science and materials characterization.
 UCI also has laser micromachining, milling, thermal bonding, and superhydrophobic coating capabilities.

 UC Irvine is also home to several rapid prototyping facilities housed within the Institute for Design and Manufacturing Innovation.
 The institute includes RapidTech, a 5,000 sq. ft. state-of-the-art manufacturing facility, in support of research, education and industry outreach.
 RapidTech provides equipment and expertise in a variety of advanced manufacturing technologies, with a strong emphasis on additive manufacturing techniques.
 Equipment includes 3D printing, laser cutting, computer-controlled milling, electronics prototyping, etc.